verhas/WorkTotalFlow/README.md

 * condition and
 * validator.

 These are functions that can be provided by the program using the workflow library.
 The execution of the action invokes these functions.
-This provides the flexibility for the workflow engine to be a general pupropse execution environment and not only a simple state machine that administers the state transitions.
+This provides the flexibility for the workflow engine to be primary general pupropse execution environment and not only primary simple state machine that administers the state transitions.